 Yes, Lenovo is a solid and growing Chinese brand, but it’s the exception.
 Consider three large manufacturers who hope to gain a foothold in American markets: TCL, ZTE, and BYD.
 (Notice a pattern?)
 If I were to ask you what they make, more than likely you’d draw a blank.
 If I told you they make televisions, cell phones, and hybrid cars, respectively – and then asked you again tomorrow – you’d probably go blank again.

 Combine a Three Initial Mistake with a hackneyed logo to be sure nobody will ever remember or even notice it.
-For the Microsoft consultants, an orbiting swoosh mark*; for the financial planners, three initials in a “dignified, traditional” font, reversed out of a rectangle.
-Add to this muddle a web address that in desperation uses a .net or .biz or .us suffix to confuse prospects, and the company name is sinking in soft cement.
+For the Microsoft consultants, an orbiting swoosh mark*; for the financial planners, three initials in a “dignified, traditional” font, reversed out of a rectangle in PMS300 navy blue.
+Add to these predictable mediocrities a web address that in desperation uses a .net or .biz or .us suffix to confuse prospects, and the name is sinking in quicksand.

-*FYI: Orbiting swoosh logos now outnumber bloody mary recipes, Brad Pitt Fan Clubs, and stars in the sky.
+*FYI: Orbiting swoosh logos outnumber bloody mary recipes, Beyoncé Fan Clubs, and stars in the sky.
 Combined.

 For examples of how to do it right, check out our client list, with links to case histories and samples.
 There are some notable company naming successes to chew on.
 For a consultation on branding or re-branding, call us at 312 836 0050.
 If you’re a Chinese firm, we don’t speak Mandarin well.
 Yet.